AnuragDarji/HTML-CSS-JS/README.md

+# HTML-CSS-JS
+As a web developer, the three main languages we use to build websites are HTML, CSS, and JavaScript.
+JavaScript is the programming language, we use HTML to structure the site, and we use CSS to design and layout the web page.
+These days, CSS has become more than just a design language, though.

 <h1>HTML</h1>
 HTML stands for Hyper Text Markup Language.
 HTML is the standard markup language for creating Web pages.
 HTML describes the structure of a Web page.
 HTML consists of a series of elements.
 HTML elements tell the browser how to display the content.